stephenberry/glaze/docs/options.md

 Validates that content after the parsed value contains only valid whitespace.

 #### `validate_utf8`
 On by default, because RFC 8259 section 8.1 requires JSON text to be UTF-8.
 Every string the reader materializes is checked, including map keys, unknown keys, and values that are skipped; malformed input fails with `error_code::invalid_utf8`.
-The binary-to-JSON converters honor it too, for the payloads their source format states are text; see [Untrusted Strings](binary.md#untrusted-strings).
+Of the binary-to-JSON converters, only `jsonb_to_json` checks UTF-8; see [Untrusted Strings](binary.md#untrusted-strings).

 ```cpp
 struct unchecked_opts : glz::opts {